sheerun/rspec-gherkin/README.md

 ### Global steps

-Turnip has a special module called `Turnip::Steps`, which is automatically included in RSpec.
+RspecGherkin has a special module called `RspecGherkin::Steps`, which is automatically included in RSpec.
 If you add steps to this module, they are available in all your features.
 As a convenience, there is a shortcut to doing this, just call `step` in the global namespace like this: